GLASS: Global-Local Aggregation for Inference-time Sparsification of LLMs: Experiments

 \section{Experiments}

-In this paper, we compare our method with GRIFFIN, which represents a family of sparsification methods that rely solely on prompt statistics.
-We choose GRIFFIN because determining the sparsity level is outside the scope of this work; our focus is on comparing different neural importance signals, not on deciding how many critical neurons to select.
-TDA and TEAL, which use thresholding and result in varying sparsity levels across documents, are less suitable for this comparison.
-However, under fixed sparsity regimes, they are functionally equivalent to GRIFFIN.
-We also do not include CATS in our experiments, as it has been shown to underperform compared to methods that use prompt activations for pruning (\cite{liu2024teal}), and our preliminary results (Fig. \ref{fig:jacc_radar}) indicate that it exhibits lower similarity to the ideal set of critical neurons than global-local aggregation.

-Following GRIFFIN’s protocol, we evaluate our methods on both Classification~(C) and Short-form Generation~(SG) benchmarks.
-To more rigorously assess performance under extended decode lengths, we introduce a Long-form Generation~(LG) benchmark, that is designed specifically for tasks with brief prompts and lengthy outputs, and demonstrate its suitability for evaluating generation-time sparsification.
+Following prior work, we evaluate GLASS on both Classification~(C) and Short-form Generation~(SG) benchmarks.
+To fully show the merits of GLASS, we also introduce and evaluate on a Long-form Generation~(LG) benchmark consisting of brief prompts and lengthy outputs.
+This makes LG ideal for comparing sparsification quality in long-generation scenarios.

-We note that the benefits of using a static mask during the generation phase become significant only when the generation phase is sufficiently long, since models often operate at full capacity during the prompt processing stage.
-Therefore, sparsification methods do not meaningfully reduce latency for tasks involving long prompts but short generations.
-Yet GRIFFIN reports results exclusively on C and SG benchmarks, overlooking the short-prompt, long-generation regime in which generation-time sparsification truly shines.